Allegheny-Computer-Science-102-F2018/cs102f2018-practical11-starter/README.md

 ## Commands

-To run the program (once working) you should type `python3 anagramPractical10.py sister` from the `src/` directory.
-Note that `sister` is a parameter for which to find an anagram.
-You can try other words as long as they are less than ten characters long or you may run into infeasibility issues.
-Also note that the file, `words.txt` is a list of English-language words which are used to check that a potential anagram solution is an actual word in English.
+To run the program (once working) you should type `python3 wordSearcher_11.py ../input/TEXTFILE.TXT` from the `src/` directory.

 ## Assistance